 Keith has experience in both civil and criminal law, with a specific emphasis on the following areas: Equity, Succession/Estate Planning/Wills/Family Provision/Probate/Elder Law; Coronial, inquests and commissions of inquiry; Private International Law/Conflict of Laws; Defamation; and Travel & Tourism Law.

-Keith holds the following qualifications: Diploma of Law (LPAB), Graduate Diploma of Legal Practice (College of Law), Master of Business (Management) (Charles Sturt University); and is currently finalising a Master of Applied Law (Wills & Estates) (College of Law).
+Keith holds the following qualifications: Diploma of Law (LPAB), Graduate Diploma of Legal Practice (College of Law), Master of Business (Management) (Charles Sturt University); and Master of Applied Law (Wills & Estates) (College of Law).

 Keith is also a PhD (Law) candidate, with a thesis focused on Legal Strategy in Courtroom Advocacy, at UOW.